MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/fieldnotes/adopting-cloud-update.md

 ### Device targeting
 Cloud update, supporting [Current Channel](../updates/overview-update-channels.md#current-channel-overview) and [Monthly Enterprise Channel](../updates/overview-update-channels.md#monthly-enterprise-channel-overview), automatically creates profiles and onboards devices on these channels once enabled.
 Devices on other channels or those excluded remain unaffected.
 No channel changes occur.

-Check the [security update status](https://config.office.com/officeSettings/currency) page in the Microsoft 365 Apps admin center to identify device distribution across channels.
+To identify device distribution across channels, check the [security update status](https://config.office.com/officeSettings/currency) page in the Microsoft 365 Apps admin center.
 All devices (except exclusions) on Current Channel and Monthly Enterprise channel will be onboarded.

 ### Network considerations
 Estimate network impact by reviewing the [number of devices on an outdated release](https://config.office.com/officeSettings/currency) and the estimated [update download size](/officeupdates/download-sizes-microsoft365-apps-updates) per device.
 Consult your network team to ensure Office CDN accessibility and network capacity.
 Devices on a current release won't update until a new one is released.